-- Must manage and operate their pool in accordance with Health and Safety Executive's current guidance on Managing Health and Safety in Swimming Pools (HSG 179 document) and the Pool Water Treatment Advisory Group's (PWTAG) current guidance; Swimming Pool water- treatment and Quality Standards for Pools and Spas - Schools with pools must have appropriate numbers of suitably qualified adults for the safe management of all swimming activities, i.e. teaching, supervising and lifesaving- as stated within afPE guidance - Persons managing the technical operation of swimming pool plant must be competent and attain an appropriate level qualification to PWTAG AND HSG 179 standards - In smaller pools and where only programmed swimming takes place, a two day pool operator's certificate training course will meet these requirements - In larger pools and where unprogrammed swimming takes place, this must be a full three day pool plant operator's certificate course - In order to maintain continued professional development, appropriate update training must be completed every 3 years - There must be at least two persons trained to these standards; one trained person must be on the school site at all times the pool is in use - The Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) provide training www.cimspa.co.uk

-- Other training providers used must be competent and cover the same training content - Schools with pools must have robust pool safety operating procedures in place consisting of normal operating procedures, emergency action and appropriate risk assessments - An annual maintenance inspection and service of the pool and plant must be undertaken by a competent specialist approved contractor - An annual health and safety inspection of the pool must also be carried out by a competent person to identify and evaluate hazards and take appropriate action to remove any dangers.
+- Must manage and operate their pool in accordance with Health and Safety Executive's current guidance on Managing Health and Safety in Swimming Pools (HSG 179 document) and the Pool Water Treatment Advisory Group's (PWTAG) current guidance; PWTAG standards and Code of Practice - Schools with pools must have appropriate numbers of suitably qualified adults for the safe management of all swimming activities, i.e. teaching, supervising and lifesaving- as stated within afPE guidance - Persons managing the technical operation of swimming pool plant must be competent and attain an appropriate level qualification to PWTAG AND HSG 179 standards.
+This must be refreshed every five years.
+Training information is available from PWTAG - In smaller pools and where only programmed swimming takes place, a two day pool operator's certificate training course will meet these requirements - In larger pools and where unprogrammed swimming takes place, this must be a full three day pool plant operator's certificate course - In order to maintain continued professional development, appropriate update training must be completed every 3 years - There must be at least two persons trained to these standards; one trained person must be on the school site at all times the pool is in use - The Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) provide training www.cimspa.co.uk - Other training providers used must be competent and cover the same training content - Schools with pools must have robust pool safety operating procedures in place consisting of normal operating procedures, emergency action and appropriate risk assessments - An annual maintenance inspection and service of the pool and plant must be undertaken by a competent specialist approved contractor - An annual health and safety inspection of the pool must also be carried out by a competent person to identify and evaluate hazards and take appropriate action to remove any dangers.
 Checks of pool safety documentation, risk assessments and water testing records should form part of this process - The inspection can be undertaken by the competent persons managing the pool or by another competent provider